sylvainhalle/textidote/Readme.md

 [PaperShell](https://github.com/sylvainhalle/PaperShell) environment),
 TeXtidote can automatically load this dictionary when invoked.
-More specifically, it will look for a file called `.aspell.en.pws` in the folder where TeXlint is started (this is the filename Aspell gives to local dictionaries).
+More specifically, it will look for a file called `.aspell.en.pws` in the folder where TeXtidote is started (this is the filename Aspell gives to local dictionaries).
 If such a file exists, TeXtidote will load it and mention it at the console: